A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Tree with a Single Goal Level

+We start with analysing expected BFS and DFS runtime in trees.
+The results apply when the search graph is a tree, and when tree search versions of BFS and DFS are used (in which case any graph ``looks like'' a tree, as discussed in \cref{sec:graph-algorithms}).
+This section assumes that all goals are located on a single level of the tree; i.e., all goals have the same distance from the start node.
+This is usually unrealistic, but makes the analysis easier.
+The next section relaxes the assumption of a single goal level.

+Our aim throughout is to derive closed-form approximations for BFS and DFS expected search time. \cref{fig:bfs-vs-dfs} illustrates the different search strategies BFS and DFS, and how they initially focus the search on different areas of the tree: BFS stays close to the root while DFS goes directly to the bottom.
+In this section only, the comparison between BFS and DFS expected search time yields an elegant decision boundary between which method is better in expectation.

+As a concrete example, consider the problem of solving a Rubik's cube. \citet{Rokicki2013} did a thorough analysis of this problem, and found that there is an upper bound to how many moves it can take to reach the goal, and that most goals are located around level 17 ($\pm 2$ levels).
+If we consider search algorithms that do not remember where they have been, the search space becomes a complete tree with fixed branching factor 18 (or 13.3 on average, if we cannot immediately return to the preceding state) \citep{Edelkamp1998}.
+What would be the expected BFS and DFS search time for this problem?
+Which one would be faster?

-Consider a binary tree of depth $D$, where solutions are distributed on a single \emph{goal level $g\in \{0,\dots,D\}$}.
+\paragraph{The model} Our single goal level model is defined by the following and illustrated in \cref{fig:sgl}.
+In a binary tree of depth $D$, let solutions be distributed on a single \emph{goal level $g\in \{0,\dots,D\}$}.
 At the goal level, any node is a goal with iid probability $p_g\in [0,1]$.
-We will refer to this kind of problems as \emph{(single goal level) complete binary trees with depth $D$, goal level $g$ and goal probability $p_g$} (\autoref{sec:mgl} generalises the setup to multiple goal levels).
+We will refer to these kinds of problems as \emph{(single goal level) complete binary trees with depth $D$, goal level $g$ and goal probability $p_g$}.